This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 When we require rollback because of an outer user transaction, we should use Table Variable because it automatically discard all the data from the session.

 If we would like to avoid locking issue, we should go with Table Variable because Temp Table is fully dependent on TempDB so sometimes it holds the transactions.

 We can define explicit transaction on Temp Table where with the Table Variable we cannot define explicit transaction.

-The maintenance and creation of metadata for Table Variable require less time than Temp Table.
+The maintenance and creation of metadata for Table Variable requires less time than Temp Table.

-The scope of Table Variable is up to Batch or stored procedure after completion of execution they drop automatically.
+The scope of Table Variable is up to batch or stored procedure after completion of execution it drops automatically.

-The scope of Temp Table is up to sessions, and once the session ends, it drop automatically, or we can also drop explicitly.
+The scope of Temp Table is up to sessions, and once the session ends, it drops automatically, or we can also drop explicitly.